Kei Nishikori: Personal life

 Nishikori was born in Matsue in Shimane Prefecture, Japan.
 His father, Kiyoshi, is an engineer, and his mother, Eri, is a piano teacher.
 He has an older sister, Reina, who graduated from college and works in Tokyo.
 He began playing tennis at the age of five.
 He first won the All Japan Tennis Championships for Kids in 2001, and graduated from Aomori-Yamada High School.
 Nishikori moved to Bradenton, Florida to join the IMG Academy in 2004 at 14 years of age.
-Nishikori was previously coached by Brad Gilbert.
-Dante Bottini has been his current coach since December 2010.
-Former world No. 2 Michael Chang was added to his coaching team beginning in January 2014.
+Nishikori was previously coached by Brad Gilbert, Dante Bottini, Michael Chang and Thomas Johansson.

 Nishikori married his long-term girlfriend Mai Yamauchi in December 2020.
-His pastimes include football, golf, reading, and listening to music.
+His pastimes include soccer, golf, reading, and listening to music.

-In August 2020, having not played since the 2019 US Open due to injury and the coronavirus pandemic, Nishikori tested positive for COVID-19.
+In June 2025, it was reported that Nishikori was involved in an affair with a model named Azuki Oguchi.
+The affair reportedly began in 2022 when the two met in Honolulu, Hawaii.
+It was also reported that Oguchi's then-boyfriend at the time confronted Nishikori regarding the relationship, but decided to hire a legal team in order to avoid a public scandal and decided to end his relationship with Oguchi the following year, but later resumed it again in 2024.
+Nishikori reportedly told Oguchi that he no longer loved Yamauchi, and that he only stayed for the sake of their children.
+He later publicly apologized for his actions.